-- Benchmarking is a very effective and common practice used in most of the companies.
+- Benchmarking is a very effective and common practice used in most of companies.
 It is to compare the various business processes and performance metrics with the best practices in the industry.
 Therefore, it is one of the main responsibilities of a project manager to create benchmarks for the project.

 - The benchmarks act as checkpoints, and the manager uses them for the project to see how the employees are performing to achieve the desired progress.
 And especially for a construction project, it is very crucial to have the Bench-marking set to ensure that the best standards in the industry are met.

 - Thus, it would be difficult for a construction project manager to oversee the project situations and outcomes without benchmarks.
 Thus ensuring that the project runs smoothly without any unexpected hurdles.

 5. Managing the Budget

 A construction project cannot start without an appropriate budget.
 One of the primary duties of a construction project manager is to manage the budget and financial plan for the project.
 The project manager has to keep track of the expenses and have to have a budget allocated for unplanned expenses to ensure that it does not go over the budget.
 Hence, it is important to keep the team informed about forecasts and be prepared at all times because you never know when there could be a bolt out of the blue.